 The Blood, It's All I've Got & All I Need

-Recently, in warring prayer about a matter in which Satan appears to be gaining momentum, what came out of my core and made its way across my lips—over and over for what seemed several minutes—were these four words: “the blood of Jesus.”
+Recently, in warring prayer about a matter in which Satan seems to be winning, what came out of my core and made its way across my lips, over and over for what seemed several minutes, were these four words: “the blood of Jesus.”

 In that interceding moment at my bathroom sink, I knew nothing more to say, nothing more for which to appeal.
 Only Jesus and His blood.

-But after repetitiously asserting Jesus' blood in that needy moment, I heard the tempter’s taunting whisper:
+But after repetitiously asserting Jesus' blood in that needy moment, I sensed the tempter’s taunting whisper:

 “Is that all you’ve got?”